Rushikesh1234/Software-Project-Management/README.md

 ### The Martial Arts Academy : School Management System

-##### Use above academy project to understand the process, methodology, techniqus to understand Software Project Management in real life industry.
+##### Used above academy project to understand the process, methodology, techniqus to understand Software Project Management in real life industry.